 Our middle school faculty seeks to introduce students to a range of ideas and experiences, aiming to challenge and inspire them across a variety of disciplines.
 All students continue with the school’s core curriculum, which includes two English classes per day and an emphasis on global citizenship and outdoor education.
-In the 7th and 8th grades, students also begin the study of Latin and upper school Spanish, completing several graduation credits before even entering the upper school.
-Students and parents discuss an individualized mathematics curriculum in accordance with a student’s ability and experience, allowing students to begin their college-preparatory math experience where they feel both most comfortable and challenged.
-Middle school math options include 6th Grade integrated math, Pre-Algebra, Algebra I, or Geometry.
+In the 7th and 8th grades, students also begin the study of Latin, upper school Spanish and Algebra 1, completing several graduation credits before even entering the upper school.
 In the classical tradition of sequential learning, students in 7th grade learn British History before upper school U.S. History, as we feel that learning the origins of our nation and its democratic principles is critical to understanding the United States’ legal, governmental, and political traditions.

 Middle School Traditions: